We're an affiliate

-1. For this car fix, you’ll need either a bag of rice or what are known as sodium-acetate hand-warmers.
+- For this car fix, you’ll need either a bag of rice or what is known as sodium-acetate hand-warmers.
 Fill a heavy-duty zip-lock bag with rice and microwave it anywhere from 30 seconds up to a minute.
 You might need to make more than one bag depending on how difficult it’ll be getting rid of the frost with the first bag.

-1. A quick and easy way to clean frost off car windows is by using a credit card or anything similar to it.
-This should be used as a last-resort option when you don’t have time to prepare bags of rice, a de-icer or have a regular scraping tool at hand.
+- A quick and easy way to clean frost off car windows is by using a credit card or anything similar to it.
+This should be used as a last-resort option when you don’t have time to prepare bags of rice, a de-icer, or have a regular scraping tool at hand.

 - Turn the heating on at the highest setting and make sure you have your car running.
 Get your card, make sure it is not laminated and not important too as you can damage your card when scraping off the frost.
 With the heating and the car running, go outside and start scraping the frost from the window.
 Do this by holding the edge of the card at an angle against the window and just push down firmly.
 Keep the card as straight as you can, do not allow it to bend or flex as this can cause it to break or deform.